pdyxs/pdyxs.github.io/what/index.md

   - name: Released Projects
     tag: released
 ---
-I make works that about science, complexity and interactivity (and often all three).
+I make works about science, complexity and interactivity.

 I'm currently looking for more ways to collaborate with scientists, artists and science communicators.
 If that's you, please [get in touch](/where)!